devvianto605/d605-info-v2/README.md

 # MONEX-P (Monorepo Next Express Payload Template)

-A boilerplate template for building a modern monorepo architecture with Next.js, Express, and Directus.
+A boilerplate template for building a modern monorepo architecture with Next.js, Express, and Payload.
 Designed to streamline development and enhance scalability for full-stack applications.

 ## What's inside?